alfredocdmiranda/iface/README.md

 # iface

-It is a interface to get information about Network Interfaces in your computer.
-This library uses some Linux libraries to get informations about available Network Interfaces, so it makes easier to get these information.
+It is a interface to get information about Network Interface Cards(NIC) in your computer.
+This library uses some Linux libraries to get information about available Network Interfaces, so it makes easier to get these information.

 ## Installation